SparkPost/support-docs/content/momentum/4/mta-sts.md

  - remote site matches at least one of the MX patterns defined in the recipient domain's MTA-STS policy
  - connection to remote site can be encrypted (via the use of STARTTLS)
- - Momentum can authenticate both - the certificate chain presented by the server on the connection and the server name in the certificate
+ - Momentum can authenticate both: the certificate chain presented by the server on the connection, and the server name in the certificate

 For verifying certificates, Momentum uses the configured CA for outbound email defined by [TLS_CA](/momentum/4/config/tls-ca).
- Momentum does not currently check for certificate revocation via the Online Certificate Status Protocol (RFC 6960).
+ Momentum does *not* currently check for certificate revocation via the Online Certificate Status Protocol (RFC 6960).

 Momentum caches the MTA-STS policy for up to `max-age` specified in the policy, and attempts to refresh the cached policy once every 24 hours.

-Momentum does not currently implement SMTP TLS Reporting (RFC 8460).
+Momentum does *not* currently implement SMTP TLS Reporting (RFC 8460).

 The examples below illustrate a few cases describing how Momentum implements MTA-STS.
 For all examples the recipient domain would be `domain.com`.